Vacant Property Rental Incentive Scheme

 • The property must have been vacant for the entire vacancy period.

-• You enter into a residential tenancy agreement for at least 12 months, with the tenancy commencing by 6 November 2024.
+• You enter into a residential tenancy agreement for at least 12 months with the tenancy commencing after 30 June 2025 and no later than midnight on 28 February 2026 (AWST).

 • You have an Australian bank account that payments can be made into.